South Edmonton Physiotherapy & Registered Massage Therapy

 The sensation of “dizziness” can be caused by a number of things including neck issues, inner ear problems (ie. vestibular system), medication effects, neurological issues, heart and blood pressure dysfunction, migraines, dehydration, blood sugar levels, etc. The first and most important step in solving the problem is to determine which one of these issues is causing the dizziness.

-With her extensive knowledge and experience, as well as state of the art equipment, Kerra can determine the root cause of your dizziness.
-If it is determined that you are suffering from either vertigo or neck-related dizziness, Kerra has a number of extremely effective treatment techniques to get you feeling better quickly.
+With her extensive knowledge and experience, Susan Wilkinson, PT can determine the root cause of your dizziness.
+If it is determined that you are suffering from either vertigo or neck-related dizziness, there are a number of extremely effective treatment techniques to help you feel better quickly.
+With true vertigo most people experience significant relief in their first treatment.

 Schedule Your Vestibular Assessment Now